Harassment case against Roger Ailes will remain in New Jersey court

 New York magazine and other news outlets have reported similar allegations by other women, many of which are decades old and stem from Ailes' time at other networks.

-Rupert Murdoch, the 85-year-old executive chairman of Fox News parent Twenty-First Century Fox Inc (FOXA.O), will assume Ailes' role on an interim basis, the company said when Ailes resigned on July 22.
+Rupert Murdoch, the 85-year-old executive chairman of Fox News parent Twenty-First Century Fox Inc, will assume Ailes' role on an interim basis, the company said when Ailes resigned on July 22.
 Ailes reportedly will be kept on as an informal adviser and receive $40 million in severance.

 The case is Carlson v.
 Ailes, U.S. District Court for the District of New Jersey, No. 2:16-cv-04138.